shengzhizhou/DBMProject/README.md

 Inputs:

 root folder of where the migration scripts are located.
-Using the root folder you can form the following two paths:
- ${root_folder}/ddl
+~~Using the root folder you can form the following two paths:~~ ~~${root_folder}/ddl~~

- ${root_folder)/dml
+~~${root_folder)/dml~~

 connection string of the target database

 Algorithm:

 obtain an inventory of all scripts in the source folder and cache in an appropriate data structure compare the inventory to the list of already executed scripts.
 These are generally stored in a target database in a  "versions" table.
 This would be a new table and at a minimum it would need the script name and execution time stamp
 Create a list of all scripts that have not yet been executed in the target database Sort the scripts that they are executed in an appropriate order.
-The ordering is determined using 2 variables: - script type (DDL or DML).
-DDL scripts should be executed first - naming convention (something to be defined).
-A good example naming convention would be the following: "[ticket_name]_[execution order]-[description].sql".
-Examples: MCRTECH_10101-udpate.sql, MCRTECH-10101.sql.
+The ordering is determined using execution order and must follow the rule that DDL scripts should be executed first - naming convention (something to be defined).
+A good example naming convention would be the following: "[ticket_name]_[execution order]_[description].sql".
+Examples: MCRTECH_10101_udpate.sql, MCRTECH-10101.sql.
 Define a convention to skip a script from automatic execution: XMCRTECH-1111.sql.
-If the script does not comply with the naming convention then sort it alphabetically after complying scripts in each group (DDL/DML)
+If the script does not comply with the naming convention then sort it alphabetically ~~after complying scripts in each group (DDL/DML)~~
 Each script may contain multiple "batches" separated by "GO" statements (https://docs.microsoft.com/en-us/sql/t-sql/language-elements/sql-server-utilities-statements-go?view=sql-server-2017) Since "go" is not actually an sql statement it cannot be executed as sql.
 It is a directive that this block of sql should be executed separately.
 So break the script by batch and executed each one separately
 If the execution of all batches in a script is successful then write a record to the "Versions" table If execution of any batch fails halt any further processing and output an error with the details (STDERR)